 A Guide To VAT on Food for Your Business

-Is there VAT on food?
-The answers is ‘Yes but not always’.
 VAT on food is far from straightforward.
-Whatever kind of VAT registered food enterprise you run – as a retailed, producer, manufacturer, wholesales, or owner of a restaurant, hotel café, bar or takeaway – it is important to know how VAT on food works.
+Whatever kind of VAT registered food enterprise you run – as a retailer, producer, manufacturer, wholesales, or owner of a restaurant, hotel café, bar or takeaway – it is important to know how VAT on food works.

 Is there VAT on food?